AndreasPK/AndreasPK.github.io/apkblog/wip/2019-07-10-GHC-Interals-Pointer-tagging.md

 But at this point all we did was load `x` and we haven't even done the actual work!

 The actual impact will vary a lot depending on the used soft/hardware.
-But in practice back when pointer tagging was first introduced the runtimes decreased by 12-14% depending on the hardware used.
-So it comes with quite a large benefit.
+But in practice back when pointer tagging was first introduced the average runtime decreased by 12-14% depending on the hardware used.
+So it has quite an substantial impact on the performance of Haskell programs.